Psychosynthesis: Criticism

 In the December 1974 issue of Psychology Today, Assagioli was interviewed by Sam Keen and was asked to comment on the limits of psychosynthesis.
 He answered paradoxically: "The limit of psychosynthesis is that it has no limits.
 It is too extensive, too comprehensive.
 Its weakness is that it accepts too much.
 It sees too many sides at the same time and that is a drawback."

 According to one writer, psychosynthesis "has always been on the fringes of the 'official' therapy world" and it "is only recently that the concepts and methods of psychoanalysis and group analysis have been introduced into the training and practice of psychosynthesis psychotherapy".
 However, Assagioli always advocated using the methods of psychoanalysis while disavowing Freudian doctrines.
 He insisted from the beginning that “psychosynthesis presupposes psychoanalysis, or rather, includes it as a first and necessary stage.”
-When asked about the major differences between psychoanalysis and psychosynthesis, Roberto Assagioli responded, "We pay far more attention to the higher unconscious and to the development of the transpersonal self.
-In one of his letters Freud said, 'I am interested only in the basement of the human being.'
-Psychosynthesis is interested in the whole building.
-We try to build an elevator which will allow a person access to every level of his personality.
-After all, a building with only a basement is very limited.
-We want to open up the terrace where you can sun-bathe or look at the stars.
-Our concern is the synthesis of all areas of the personality.
-That means psychosynthesis is holistic, global and inclusive.
-It is not against psychoanalysis or even behaviour modification but it insists that the needs for meaning, for higher values, for a spiritual life, are as real as biological or social needs."